grisuno/LazyOwn/README.md

 :returns: None

+## scarecrow
+Executes ScareCrow with various options for bypassing EDR solutions and executing shellcode. to create the shellcode.bin you need run venom or run lazymsfvenom, or run msfvenom yourself :D
+:param line: Not used directly but reserved for future use.
+:returns: None

+## createmail
+Generate email permutations based on a full name and domain, then save them to a file.

+This function prompts the user for a full name and domain, generates various email permutations based on that information, and saves the results in a text file located in the `sessions` directory.

+Parameters:
+line (str): used as Fullname.

+Internal Variables:
+full_name (str): The full name entered by the user, defaulting to 'John Doe'. domain (str): The domain entered by the user, defaulting to 'example.com'.

+Returns:
+None

+Example Usage:
+- To generate emails using default values: `createmail`
+- To specify a full name and domain: `createmail`

+Note:
+- The generated emails will be stored in a file named `emails_{full_name}_{domain}.txt` within the `sessions` directory.

+## eyewitness
+Executes EyeWitness to capture screenshots from a list of URLs.
+You need to provide a file containing URLs or a single URL to capture.
+:param line: Not used directly but reserved for future use.
+:returns: None

+## secretsdump
+Run secretsdump.py with the provided domain, username, password, and IP address.

+:param line: This parameter is not used in the function but can be reserved for future use.

+:returns: None

+Manual execution:
+To manually run `secretsdump.py`, use the following command:

+    secretsdump.py <domain>/<username>:<password>@<ip_address>

+This function prompts the user for domain, username, password, and IP address.

+## getuserspns
+Run GetUserSPNs.py with the provided domain, username, password, and IP address.

+:param line: This parameter is not used in the function but can be reserved for future use.

+:returns: None

+Manual execution:
+To manually run `GetUserSPNs.py`, use the following command:

+    GetUserSPNs.py <domain>/<username>:<password> -dc-ip <IP of DC> -request

+This function prompts the user for domain, username, password, and IP address.

+## passwordspray
+Perform password spraying using crackmapexec with the provided parameters.

+:param line: This parameter is not used in the function but can be reserved for future use.

+:returns: None

+Manual execution:
+To manually run `crackmapexec` for password spraying, use the following command:

+    crackmapexec smb <IP Address> -u <users_file> -p <password> --continue-on-success

+This function prompts the user for IP address, user file, and password.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.